 - Write your work number on your check, not your home number

-- Use a P.O.
+- Use initials and a P.O.
 Box instead of your home address

 - Deposit mail in a USPS mailbox